wadelau/wadelau.github.io/hanjst/hanjst-syntax.md

 ### Variables

-Template variables start with the **$dollar** sign.
+Hanjst template variables start with the **$dollar** sign.
 They can contain numbers, letters and underscores, just like a variable in [JavaScript](https://www.javascript.com).
 You can reference arrays by index numerically or non-numerically.
 Also reference object properties and methods.

+Some other template languages also defined a variable in this way, e.g. [PHP](php.net) or [Smarty](smarty.net).